yt-dlp/yt-dlp/README.md

     * Redirect channel's home URL automatically to `/video` to preserve the old behaviour
     * `255kbps` audio is extracted (if available) from youtube music when premium cookies are given
     * Youtube music Albums, channels etc can be downloaded ([except self-uploaded music](https://github.com/yt-dlp/yt-dlp/issues/723))
+    * Download livestreams from the start using `--live-from-start`

 * **Cookies from browser**: Cookies can be automatically extracted from all major web browsers using `--cookies-from-browser BROWSER[:PROFILE]`